jmduke/arcana.computer/writing/_miscellany/this-site.md

 content by order of creation is silly and a legacy of blogging software being a CRUD database; this is not Twitter, and I want this writing to be long-form and long-lasting.
 2. It reminds me of what is left to be written about.
 I don't know if this site will ever be meaningfully "finished" (I suspect it will not), but being able to glance at the index page and remember that I have a whole bunch of writing about prior projects that I haven't done yet is a useful symptom in of itself.

+### Catalogs

+You know, for all the flak that we levy at the concept of "timelines", I think they are fairly useful and illustrative.
+The part of this site that I've spent the most time on are my various catalogs: I've cataloged the books I've read, the games I've played, the movies I've watched, and so on and so forth.

+There is a lot of interesting writing about spaced repetition to better recall your past.
+I am not super interested in that: you will not find me hunched over a bunch of Anki cards of quotes that I read in a random book 2016 so as to get my mental juices flowing or whatever.
+But I think there is merit in two things:

+1. Being able to idly scroll back to 2017 and look at all of the things you were reading and consuming and playing as a means of time travel, in much the same way it is fun to pass a city block five years after you moved away from the neighborhood
+2. Forcing yourself to _digest_ what you just spent twenty hours playing or two hours watching or whatever. [^8]

+Additionally, being diligent about trying to keep these consumptive catalogs has — even in just a year's time — yielded some substantive effects.
+I've "learned" (or at least externalized my learning of) over a hundred new words, and I've written (at the time of this writing) <strong>sixty thousand words</strong> about the books, movies, and games I've spent my time with.

 ## Implementation